What should I look for in a review course?

 Thirdly, look to see what category of CME is awarded.
 A measure of quality is Category I CME.
 The ACCME has strict criteria of quality and scrutinizes many attributes of a course, including, but not limited to objectives, references, up-to-date, faculty credentials, etc. ABC is the only commercial review course in the nation that has the prestigious privilege of awarding Category ONE credits.

 Finally check out the FACULTY.
 A university sponsored review course tends to use primarily their faculty only.
-The means frequently residents, fellows, and junior faculty are assigned a topic and have minimal public speaking experience.
+This means that frequently residents, fellows, and junior faculty are assigned a topic and have minimal public speaking experience.
 Most importantly, the faculty should all be practitioners.
 These are clinical exams and the ones who know it best are the ones who have hands on experience.
 A retired, non-clinical researcher or non-practitioner lecturer is of limited value.